MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 Dynamic Range allows the service to intelligently generate queries against the source.
 The number of queries generated is equal to the number of **Used parallel copies** the service selected at runtime.
 The **Degree of copy parallelism** and **Used parallel copies** are important to consider when optimizing the use of the **Dynamic range** partition option.

 - **Partition bounds**
   The Partition upper and lower bounds are optional fields that allow you to specify the partition stride.
 In these test cases, we predefined both the upper and lower bounds.
-If these fields are not specified, the system will have additional overhead in querying the source to determine the ranges.
+If these fields aren't specified, the system incurs extra overhead in querying the source to determine the ranges.
 For optimal performance, obtain the boundaries beforehand, especially for one-time historical loads.

-  For more information reference the table in the [Parallel copy from SQL database](/azure/data-factory/connector-azure-sql-database?tabs=data-factory#parallel-copy-from-sql-database) section of the Azure SQL Database connector article.
+  For more information reference the table in, the [Parallel copy from SQL database](/azure/data-factory/connector-azure-sql-database?tabs=data-factory#parallel-copy-from-sql-database) section of the Azure SQL Database connector article.

   The following SQL query determines our range min and max:
   :::image type="content" source="media/copy-performance-sql-databases/sql-min-max-keys.png" alt-text="Screenshot of a query to determine the min and max bounds of the table.":::

-  Then we provide those details in the **Dyanmic range** configuration.
+  Then we provide those details in the **Dynamic range** configuration.
   :::image type="content" source="media/copy-performance-sql-databases/dynamic-range.png" alt-text="Screenshot showing the selection of the Dynamic range Partition option with column, upper, and lower bounds specified.":::

   Here's an example query generated by the Copy activity using _Dynamic range_: